Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/configuring-an-ip-block-in-a-vrack/guide.en-gb.md

 ---
-title: 'Configuring an IP block in a vRack'
+title: 'Configuring an Additional IP block in a vRack'
 excerpt: 'This guide will show you how to configure a block of public IP addresses for use with the vRack.'
-updated: 2023-08-31
+updated: 2025-05-19
 ---

 ## Objective